rivaisali/ruby-api/README.md

 ...
 ```

 > This is the default.
-If you don't change anything you will hit the our free of charge Sandbox service.
+If you don't change anything you will hit the free sandbox environment.

-If you know what to and want to hit your live account, use this hostname - **NOT free of charge!**:
+If you know what to do and want to hit your live account (**and accrue charges**), use this hostname:

 ```yml
 # config/settings.yml